siddharth9820/phylokit/README.md

 # phylokit
-C++ library for high performance phylogenetics
+C++ library for high performance phylogenetics.
+Used in (e.g.) ASTRID, FastRFS, SIESTA.

 To build: